Skip to main content

 Ecosystem Services

 Ecosystem services are the benefits that humans derive from ecosystems, including provisioning, regulating, cultural, and supporting services.
 In the context of coffee plantations, retaining natural forest can enhance ecosystem services such as pest control, pollination, and soil health, which are vital for sustainable coffee production.
-Understanding these services helps in assessing the long-term viability of different agricultural practices.
+Understanding these services helps in evaluating the long-term viability of different agricultural practices.

 Recommended video: